-Committed amount for eligible projects for which the loans are disbursing.
+Allocated amount for eligible projects for which the loans are disbursing.
+Allocated amounts represent funding starting from the first issuance in July 1, 2019.

-2 Green Bond proceeds allocaed to support financing of disbursements to eligible projects.
+&lt;sup>2 Green Bond proceeds allocated to support financing of disbursements to eligible projects.
+Disbursed amounts represents those funds disbursed and expensed starting from July 1, 2019.